CommunistMountain/BalanceModFork/README_new.md

     <li>MECHANICS:</li>
     <ol>
         <li>If the damaged teleporter softlock prevention event happens, you will lose 1 fuel (unless you have 0).</li>
-        <li>If you exit a sector before the exit beacon is about to be taken over by the Rebel Fleet, the Fleet will be delayed by 1 in the next sector (stacks with Distraction Buoys).</li>
     </ol>
     <li>MISC:</li>
     <ol>